edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/path-constraints.md

 Which would default to:

-- 1 Input of Primary State type
+* 1 Input of Primary State type.
-- 1 output Primary State type
+* 1 output Primary State type.
-- no additional states required
+* No additional states required.

 Or they could get much more complicated as in this example from the `ContractUtils` test scripts: